Beta Aquilae: Properties

-The 12th magnitude secondary companion, designated component B, is a double-lined spectroscopic binary which is 13 arcseconds away in the sky.
+The 12th magnitude secondary companion, designated component B, is a double-lined spectroscopic binary, which is at an angular separation of 13 arcseconds from the primary.
 It has a stellar classification of M2.5 V, matching a class M red dwarf.

 In culture

 In the Chinese folk tale The Cowherd and the Weaver Girl, Beta and Gamma Aquilae are children of Niulang (牛郎, The Cowherd, Altair) and Zhinü (織女, The Princess, Vega).

 The Koori people of Victoria knew Beta and Gamma Aquilae as the black swan wives of Bunjil (Altair), the wedge-tailed eagle.

+USS Alshain (AKA-55) was a United States Navy ship.